 The crystal ball also tells us that CSE would like to spin off its healthcare holdings into a separate REIT — this would have been more popular before all the health care REITs took 20% haircuts in June, but it still may well happen, since CSE believes their portfolio isn’t getting the same valuation as it would get as an independent REIT.

 So I’m guessing that sometime in the next six months the dividend will probably drop, and that in 2009 they will probably restructure as a different kind of company.
 They will probably have a permanently lower dividend, but their business should be more profitable and sustainable as they change their value proposition.

-The value proposition has been that they can make loans that other people can’t afford to make because their REIT status gets rid of the tax burden, with some extra mustard added by the fact that they are aggressive about going after borrowers when they default on securitized loans (they recently picked up an office building in Indianapolis for this reason); in ...
+The value proposition has been that they can make loans that other people can’t afford to make because their REIT status gets rid of the tax burden, with some extra mustard added by the fact that they are aggressive about going after borrowers when they default on securitized loans (they recently picked ...